CCCR, 2001 Compliance – Flame Projection Testing and Requirements

 The answers will determine which test methods you will require for hazard classification and labeling.
 Today I’d like to focus on Canada and the requirements for the Consumer Chemicals and Containers Regulations (CCCR, 2001).

-For Canadian consumer products, the aerosol will require testing as per the CCCR 2001 Schedule 1 -Test for Determining the Flashback and the Length of the Flame Projection of a Flammable Product Enclosed in a Spray Container.
+Canadian consumer products require aerosol testing per the CCCR 2001 Schedule 1 -Test for Determining the Flashback and the Length of the Flame Projection of a Flammable Product Enclosed in a Spray Container.

 There are differences between aerosol flammability test methods for the workplace, consumer, and between countries.
 Let’s delve into the consumer requirements for Canada as that is our focus today.

 The Canadian methods use a propane burner with a 5 cm (2”) yellow flame while the United States uses a candle flame.
 Depending on the aerosol, it may blow out the candle and therefore have no ignition observed in the US method, but ignite in the Canadian method that uses a Bunsen burner.

 For Canada, the CCCR Schedule 1 indicates that the propane burner candle is situated at a fixed position at 15 cm from the actuator of the aerosol.

 The Aerosol can position is different for Canada.
 CCCR Schedule 1 – The instruction of use shall be strictly followed, including whether the dispenser is intended to be used in the upright or inverted position.
 When shaking is required, shake immediately before testing.
 When there are no instructions by the manufacturer respecting the shaking of the spray container, test the product with and without shaking.
 It is important to note that if you have a straw attachment to use with your product, you must also test with and without the straw!

 4. Interpretation of Results